-MOUNT SUNAPEE OPERATES THE FOLLOWING FEE PAID RECREATIONAL ACTIVITIES IN THE SUMMER AND FALL:
+MOUNT SUNAPEE ALSO OPERATES THE FOLLOWING FEE PAID RECREATIONAL ACTIVITIES IN THE SUMMER AND FALL:

 Sky Rides - Mount Sunapee will offer scenic chair lift rides to the summit on the Sunapee Express chair lift on selected summer weekends and selected fall foliage weekends.
 The lift may also operate during certain special events.
-A lift ticket will be required to ride the lift.
-Mount Sunapee does not offer mountain biking or mountain bike trails on the mountain.
+A lift ticket is required to ride the chair lift.